pomerantsev/accented/CONTRIBUTING.md

 We’re using [Changesets](https://github.com/changesets/changesets) to automate the version and release process of Accented as much as possible.

-See Versioning policy (TODO: link) when making versioning decisions.
+See [Versioning policy](https://www.accented.dev/docs/versioning-policy/) when making versioning decisions.

 ### Marking a change that requires a version bump